 During the summer months (July - August), students complete a research project on a topic in veterinary epidemiology, for submission by early September.

 Applicants should have a first- or second-class university honours degree or equivalent.
-Individuals with degrees in biological sciences, veterinary or human medicine, mathematics or statistics, and relevant postgraduate experience, are all encouraged to apply.
+Individuals with degrees in veterinary science, biological sciences, veterinary or human medicine, mathematics or statistics, and relevant postgraduate experience, are all encouraged to apply.
 Applicants are expected to have a high level of numeracy skills (e.g. A Level Mathematics or Statistics or a module with a good mark in their university degree).

 Applicants from overseas will be required to provide evidence of proficiency in spoken and written English, including scientific usage and comprehension.